jxnblk/blog/src/posts/zero-configuration-react-static-site-generator.md

 draft: true
 ---

-React is a great component-based UI library well suited to generating static HTML.
+React is a great way to generate static HTML with a component-based UI.
 One of the biggest hurdles to working with React is the amount of boilerplate and build configuration it takes to get going.
-I wanted to make it dead-simple to get started building static pages without the need to install tons of npm modules and configure webpack.
+I wanted to make it dead-simple to start building static pages with React and without the need to install tons of npm modules and configure webpack.

-That's where static-react comes in.
-I started this repo a while back, but never got it to work quite like I imagined.
+That’s where [static-react](https://github.com/jxnblk/static-react) comes in.

-## 1. Install Things
+## 1. Install Dependencies

 ```sh
 npm i -D react static-react babel-preset-es2015 babel-preset-react
 ```

-- presets are optional
+The Babel presets are optional, but make working with React much nicer, in my opinion.

-## 2. Npm Run Script
+## 2. Add a Run Script

-Add a run script to package.json.
+Add the following run script to package.json.

 ```json
 "scripts": {